Reporting the crime

 FFMPU - 1800 227 772

-Many, but not all NSW Police Force Local Area Commands, have specialist officers who can provide support and referral.
-If you would like one of these specialist officers to assist you, ask at your local police station if they are available.
+Many, but not all NSW Police Force Police Area Commands/Police Districts, have specialist officers who can provide support and referral.
+If you would like one of these specialist officers to assist you, ask at your Police Area Commands / Police Districts if they are available.

 Aboriginal Community Liaison Officers (ACLOs)